-5.0 REMEDIAL ACTION OBJECTIVES
+8.0 REMEDIAL ACTION OBJECTIVES

-The remedial action objective for the SS-041 site is to reduce sediment contaminant concentrations to the remediation goals listed in Table 6.
-The remediation goals are contaminant-specific cleanup criteria that do not pose a significant potential threat to ecological receptors.
-Figure 10 shows the area of sediment contamination requiring cleanup based on the remediation goals, which were developed during the RI based on a screening level ecological risk assessment.
+The remedial action objective for Site SS-041 is to reduce sediment contaminant concentrations to the remediation goals for cadmium and chromium that are listed in Table 6.
+The ecological remediation goals are contaminant-specific cleanup criteria that would eliminate a significant potential threat to ecological receptors and support residential use at the site.
+Figure 10 shows the area of sediment contamination requiring cleanup based on the remediation goals for ecological receptors, which were developed during the RI based on a screening-level ERA.
 They represent a HQ for the short-tailed shrew of 1 for cadmium and 3 for chromium (URS 2008).
-As discussed in section 3.1, the selected remediation goals are also considered protective of human health.
 The remediation goals have been accepted by USEPA and NYSDEC.